Insights Dashboard

 Monitor Study Health

-Check the dashboard regularly while your study is active.
+Check the results page while your study is active.
 It tells you whether things are going well or if adjustments are needed:

-- Healthy study: Steady stream of completed interviews, quality scores mostly 3+, high completion rate
+- Healthy study: Steady stream of completed interviews, quality scores mostly 3+, reasonable completion rate

 - Needs attention: Lots of started-but-not-completed interviews, quality scores trending low, or very few responses